fari3001/Destination-Unknown/README.md

 ### Link to Page

-**The API Client has issued a 400 (unauthorised accsess).
+**The API Client has issued a 400 (unauthorised access).
 Currently working this out with the client provider.
 No location data will reflect on the page till this issue is resolved.**

 Website Link: https://pensive-newton-160527.netlify.app/